-Requests to answer Zen-Riddles or New Koans were sent to me by e-mail through contact me or "Free Koan and Riddle service".
+Requests to answer Zen-Riddles or New Koans were sent to me by e-mail through Message me or "Free Koan and Riddle service".

 These questions were often well-known Zen Koans, sometimes a little changed.